httpwg/http2-spec/draft.md

 --- abstract

-This document proposes a way to optimistically encrypt HTTP/2.0 using TLS for HTTP URIs.
+This document proposes a way to opportunistically encrypt HTTP/2.0 using TLS for HTTP URIs.

 --- middle